BBDbhagyashrithakur/database_repo/README.md

 select * from college_tpo_view;

---calling view
+# calling view
 select * from college_tpo_view;

- ##Procedure to display student with company details.
+ ## Procedure to display student with company details.

 CREATE PROCEDURE GetStudentCompanyDetails
 AS